sheel-gandhi/PyBer_Analysis/README.md

 The average fare in Urban cities ranges from 15 to 35 which is the least as compared to Suburban and Rural which are from 22 to 40 and from 20 to 47 respectively.
 Important thing to note here is that although the average fare is low in Urban cities, percentage of total fare collected from its transactions is highest among all city types.
 This is due to very high number of rides.
 ![image](https://user-images.githubusercontent.com/108366412/182763373-6bcf79d8-4865-43f8-839f-bf045db25887.png)

+The pie chart below shows Urban cities has the highest total fares percentage at 62.7% and Rural with the lowest percentage at 6.8%
 ![image](https://user-images.githubusercontent.com/108366412/182763415-450071f0-be5b-4eb0-b19c-5a1da98b982c.png)

 ### Summary Report

-![image](https://user-images.githubusercontent.com/108366412/182763448-fe90bf2f-718f-4a18-aadc-a0b017c10a1b.png)
-The above figures can also be seen in a summary table.
-From the table below, out of the total of 2375 rides, 1625 rides are in Urban cities and only 125 in Rural cities.
+The figures discussed can also be seen in a summary table below.
+Out of the 2375 total rides, 1625 rides are in Urban cities and only 125 in Rural cities.
 Similar is the situation with total drivers.
 2405 drivers are in Urban cities and only 78 in Rural cities.
 Looking at the average fare per ride and per driver, both are higher in Rural cities at $34.62 and $55.49 respectively as compared to Urban city average which are at $24.53 and $16.57 respectively.
 However, due to high volume of rides, total fare is still high in Urban cities at $39854.38

-![image](https://user-images.githubusercontent.com/108366412/182763493-cbf4ed49-7957-49b8-9d6d-555221f74ba7.png)
+![image](https://user-images.githubusercontent.com/108366412/182763448-fe90bf2f-718f-4a18-aadc-a0b017c10a1b.png)

-The above scatter plot will provide a visual image of summary of Total number of rides (x_axis) by Averege Fare (y_axis).
+The scatter plot below will provide a visual image of summary of total number of rides (x_axis) by Averege Fare (y_axis).
 The circle size shows the driver count per city.
 Rural circles are few, small and lies high in the chart.
 On the other hand, Urban circles are more in number, big in size and lies low in the chart.
 Suburban circles are in middle of the chart with medium sized circles.

-![image](https://user-images.githubusercontent.com/108366412/182763545-4727ea36-e7f1-4784-a5ff-c5972392bd5c.png)
+![image](https://user-images.githubusercontent.com/108366412/182763493-cbf4ed49-7957-49b8-9d6d-555221f74ba7.png)

-Above line graph gives a weekly summary of total fares by city type.
-The chart further supports our findings from the summary table and scatterplot.
+The multi-line chart below showing weekly summary of total fares by city type from January to April further supports our findings from the summary table and scatterplot.
 The total fare of Urban cities ranges from $1662 to $2466 on a weekly basis owing to high number of rides and drivers.
-As opposed to the Urban cities, total fare for Rural cities on a weekly basis ranged from $68 to $501.
+As opposed to the Urban cities, total fare for Rural cities on a weekly basis ranged from $68 to $501 due to low number of rides.
 Suburban cities total fares lie between $721 and $1413.
-Graph for all the city types moves in the same direction with a peak in fares coming around end of February.
+Graph for all the city types moves in the same direction with a peak in fares coming in the last week of February.
+![image](https://user-images.githubusercontent.com/108366412/182763545-4727ea36-e7f1-4784-a5ff-c5972392bd5c.png)

 From the results we can conclude that in Urban city, number of rides and drivers is high but average fare per ride low.
 This can be due to shorter distances within the city and/or supply of drivers in abundance leading to low fare per ride.
 Rural city has high average fare per ride which can be an indicator of long distance rides and/or less supply of driver.

-## Summary

-* Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.
+## Recommendations to the CEO of PyBer

-Drivers should be proportionately allocated based on the demand for rides.
-This will help PyBer to effectively use its driver and for the driver to earn more
+* Drivers should be proportionately allocated based on the demand for rides for PyBer to effectively use its driver and for the driver to earn more
 * A new attribute distance travelled in each ride should be added to the summary.
-This will help PyBer determine fare based on distance travelled and so help drivers with higher remuneration.
+This will help PyBer determine fare based on distance travelled and also help drivers with higher remuneration.
 * Number of people sharing the ride should be given importance.
-Higher the ride-sharing count, higher should be the fare.
-This will help increase the average fares in Urban cities.
+Higher the ride-sharing count, higher should be the fare to increase the average fares in Urban cities.